Healthy Eating and Weight Loss Without Deprivation

 4. When should I train to support healthy eating?

-Try to get at 150 minutes of moderate-intensity exercise per week.
-You can also split it into 30 minute sessions five days per week.
+Try to get 150 minutes of moderate-intensity exercise per week.
+You can also split it into 30-minute sessions five days per week.
 Find a sport you love and make it a habit.

 5. Do I eat a lot of carbohydrates and still shed the weight?